NavpreetSamra/tiledesk-docs/docs/websdk.md

 * **calloutTimer**: Proactively open the chat windows to increase the customer engagement.
 Permitted values: -1 (Disabled), 0 (Immediatly) or a positive integer value.
 For exmaple: 5 (After 5 seconds),  10 (After 10 seconds).

 * **userFullname**: Current user fullname.
-Set this parameter to specify the current user fullname.
+Set this parameter to specify the visitor fullname.

 * **userEmail**: Current user email address.
-Set this parameter to specify the current user email address.
+Set this parameter to specify the visitor email address.

 * **wellcomeMsg**: Set the widget welcome message.
 Value type : string